rajeevmandleofficial/python-Lab/README.md

 # python-Lab
-this is for my college work
+In this repo i will be uploading my college python-lab work and assignment for my reference